Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 This information still can be provided to increase the accuracy, especially for some long non-coding regions.
 We strongly recommend input this file if you want to detect UTR-derived sRNAs.

-.. _promoter_table:
 **Promoter tables:** Information of the promoter motifs can be used for prioritizing sRNA candidates via promoters and sRNA coverage.
 The format should be as following:

 ===========  ============  ==========  =======
-Strain       TSS_position  TSS_strand  Motif
+Genome       TSS_position  TSS_strand  Motif
 -----------  ------------  ----------  -------
 NC_000915.1  237118        \-          MOTIF_1
 NC_000915.1  729009        \-          MOTIF_1
 ===========  ============  ==========  =======

-First row is header of the table, the last column is the name of motif/promoter.
+First irow is header of the table, the last column is the name of promoter motif.
 If subcommand ``promoter`` was implemented before, the table will be generated automatically.
 Please refer to the section :ref:`promoter`.